sclaggett/eye-candy/eye-native/README.md

 ## Windows development

-Development for Windows was done using a VM on AWS.
+Initial development for Windows was done using a VM on AWS.
 Do the following to set up the build environment:

 1. Provision a new *Microsoft Windows Server 2019 Base* VM on AWS.
 Spring for a medium-sized VM or you may as well compile by hand.
 2. Connect to the VM over RDP.